processone/docs.ejabberd.im/content/admin/configuration/modules.md

     before.

 - **pep\_mapping**: *List of Key:Value*
-This allows to define a list of key-value to choose defined node plugins on given PEP namespace.
-The following example will use *node\_tune* instead of *node\_pep* for every PEP node with the tune namespace:
+In this option you can provide a list of key-value to choose defined node plugins on given PEP namespace.
+The following example will use *node\_tune* instead of *node\_pep* for every PEP node with the tune
+namespace:

     **Example**: